-For the past two years, the Centre has run a dedicated service for Czech research performing and funding organizations focused on the structural change for gender equality through gender action plans, including trainings and workshops, and has established a national Working Party for Change bringing together representatives of institutions implementing or wishing to implement a gender equality plan.
+In recent years, the Centre has run a dedicated service for Czech research performing and funding organizations focused on the structural change for gender equality through gender action plans, including trainings and workshops, and has established a national Community for Change (former Working Party for Change) bringing together representatives of institutions implementing or wishing to implement a gender equality plan.
 The annual monitoring reports bring a statistical review of the position of women and men in Czech research, career advancement of women and men researchers and the proportion of women and men in leadership and decision-making positions in research.
-Since 2010, we have been running a highly successful mentoring programme for secondary school women students, the goal of which is to eliminate stereotypical perceptions of technical and some natural sciences as masculine fields, and to motivate young women to enrol in the study of these disciplines at university.
-In 2015, we launched a mentoring programme for early-career researchers in all disciplines, the goal of which is to provide support for professional advancement of (post)doctoral fellows at the beginning of their research career and to help clarify their professional goals and focus.
 Established in 2009, the Milada Paulova Award is conferred annually by the Minister of Education in cooperation with the Centre for Gender and Science, for lifelong contribution to the development of a scientific field.
 The objective of the Milada Paulova Award is to acknowledge the work of prominent women researchers and provide role models to new generations of women researchers.

 - Gender in the organization of research, research assessment and excellence